 - AI Drafts Suite: demands, complaints, medical summaries, negotiation sheets, interrogatory responses

-- Medical Chronologies (MedChrons) — automatic chronological organization
+- Medical Chronologies (MedChrons) with automatic chronological organization

 - Smart Workflows manage case lifecycle, flag treatment gaps, identify missing docs